ton-community/tutorials/docs/01-wallet/testnet-tonweb.md

 # TON Hello World part 1: Step by step guide for working with your first TON wallet

-The TON blockchain is [based](https://ton-blockchain.github.io/docs/ton.pdf) on the [TON coin](https://coinmarketcap.com/currencies/toncoin/) (previously labeled TonCoin).
+TON Blockchain is [based](https://ton-blockchain.github.io/docs/ton.pdf) on the [TON coin](https://coinmarketcap.com/currencies/toncoin/) (previously labeled TonCoin).
 This cryptocurrency is used to pay for executing transactions (gas), much like ETH on the Ethereum blockchain.
 If you're participating in the TON ecosystem, most likely that you're already holding some TON and probably already have a wallet.

 In this step by step tutorial, we will create a new TON wallet using one of the wallet apps and then try to access it programmatically.
 This can be useful for example if you're planning on deploying a smart contract through code or writing a bot that receives and sends TON.
 We'll also understand how wallets work on TON and become comfortable with using them.

 ## Mainnet or testnet

-There are two variations of the TON blockchain we can work on - *mainnet* and *testnet*.
+There are two variations of TON Blockchain we can work on - *mainnet* and *testnet*.
 Mainnet is the real thing, where we would have to pay real TON coin in order to transact and staked validators would execute our transactions and guarantee a very high level of security - our wallet would be able to do dangerous things like holding large amounts of money without worrying too much.

 Testnet is a testing playground where the TON coin isn't real and is available for free.
 Naturally, testnet doesn't offer any real security so we would just use it to practice and see that our code is behaving as expected.